cdave1/ftgles/README.md

 #### Automake

 The [ftgles](http://github.com/cdave1/ftgles/tree/master/ftgles/) folder contains a full automake system if you want to go that way.
 The conf files do NOT include the iPhone libraries, and thus you will get build errors if you just "./configure; make; make install".
-Instead, use the very useful iphone-configure tool to include your preferred iPhone SDK files and set the target device.  iphone-configure is (currently available here)[http://github.com/jlongster/configure-iphone].
+Instead, use the very useful iphone-configure tool to include your preferred iPhone SDK files and set the target device.  iphone-configure is [currently available here](http://github.com/jlongster/configure-iphone).

 ## USAGE